tverma332/python3/Functions/README.md

 > **Why we need Function** ?

-Whenever you've repetitive logic in your code then instead of repeating logic in different places , we're going to write that logic at one place and give that some name , giving name simply means defining a Fucntion.
+* Whenever you've repetitive logic in your code then instead of repeating logic in different places , we're going to write that logic at one place and give that some name , giving name simply means defining a Fucntion.
+* Code Reusability
+* Improve Modularity

 ## Defining a Funcion
 In Python a function is defined using the `def` keyword , def is short for *define*.